Aliases for A2ML1 Gene

 External Ids for A2ML1 Gene

 This gene encodes a member of the alpha-macroglobulin superfamily.
-The encoded protein acts as an inhibitor for several proteases, and has been reported as the p170 antigen recognized by autoantibodies in the autoimmune disease paraneoplastic pemphigus (PNP; PMID: 20805888).
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2012]
+The encoded protein is thought to be an N-glycosylated monomeric protein that acts as an inhibitor of several proteases.
+It has been shown to form covalent interactions with proteases, and has been reported as the p170 antigen recognized by autoantibodies in the autoimmune disease paraneoplastic pemphigus (PNP; PMID:20805888).
+Mutations in these gene have also been associated with some cases of Noonan syndrome (NS; PMID:24939586) as well as some cases of otitis media (PMID:26121085).
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Aug 2015]

 GeneCards Summary for A2ML1 Gene

-A2ML1 (Alpha-2-Macroglobulin-Like 1) is a Protein Coding gene.
-Diseases associated with A2ML1 include paraneoplastic pemphigus and noonan syndrome 1.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
-An important paralog of this gene is CD109.
+A2ML1 (Alpha-2-Macroglobulin Like 1) is a Protein Coding gene.
+Diseases associated with A2ML1 include Otitis Media and Noonan Syndrome 1.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
+An important paralog of this gene is A2M.